 One of Paadhai’s projects, Enhanced Learning Environments (ELE), provides curriculum content, learning tools and mentoring support to schools and teachers.
 This is accomplished by handholding teachers to effectively deliver all these in a classroom environment. https://www.paadhai.org/ele-in-detail.php

 ELE has been scaling up rapidly, with volunteers from different parts of the world – from Sydney to Seattle and Sao Paulo to Neuchatel.
 Our volunteers are all well educated people and as the ELE support is delivered remotely, they’ve been eager to actively participate.
 Right from their own homes, and by committing only an hour or two per week, they are able to add immense value to this program.
-In August, we have a couple of sessions introducing ELE to new volunteers.

 James Koenig, one of the founders of Paadhai, passed away.
 He was a wonderful human being – compassionate, peace-loving and highly invested in Social causes.
 Here is an Eulogy from our Managing Trustee.